If you enjoy baking, and especially if you enjoy sharing your baking expertise, then the holiday season was made just for you to show your stuff.

 The easiest and most widely shared holiday baked goods are cookies.

-Personally, I was never into the plain shortbread / sugar cookies that you decorate, although that’s a fun afternoon project for the kids.
+Personally, we were never into the plain shortbread / sugar cookies that you decorate, although that’s a fun afternoon project for the kids.
 Me, I go for the “what I know sells” and by that, I mean what most people love eating!

-With that in mind, I’ll share with you a few of my very favorite cookie dough recipes.
-Added to one or two of your own favorites I’m sure you’ll have a wonderful assortment, perfect for holiday snacking or gift giving if you’d like to arrange them all in a decorative tin or jar.
+With that in mind, we’ll share with you a few of our very favorite cookie dough recipes.
+Added to one or two of your own favorites we’re sure you’ll have a wonderful assortment, perfect for holiday snacking or gift giving if you’d like to arrange them all in a decorative tin or jar.

-To begin, I don’t want to anger the cookie Gods by even suggesting I can improve on the Nestles Toll House Chocolate Chip cookie recipe EXCEPT to offer you these professional suggestions.
+To begin, you don’t want to anger the cookie Gods by even suggesting we can improve on the Nestles Toll House Chocolate Chip cookie recipe EXCEPT to offer you these professional suggestions.

 1. Use THE best butter you can find.
 (I love President butter but Plugra or Kerrygold are also wonderful).